AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Benign)**
 ### Win Condition: Find a dead body, take their role and then win as that role.

-The Amnesiac is essentially roleless and cannot win without remembering a role.
+The Amnesiac is essentially roleless and cannot win without remembering the role of a dead player.

 ### Game Options